Key Points

 What to do if your cat has ear mites

-If you think your kitty has ear mites, you should schedule an appointment with your vet as soon as possible.
+Okay, so your cat has ear mites — what now?
+First, you should schedule an appointment with your vet.
 Aside from relieving your cat’s discomfort, an ear checkup can help curb other infections that may be brewing.
-If not treated, this parasitic infection can lead to a more severe skin or ear infection for your cat.
+If left untreated, this parasitic infection can lead to more severe skin or ear infections for your cat, making a bad situation worse.

-For a diagnosis of ear mites, your vet will look for ear mites through an otoscope, a magnifying glass specifically meant to look into ears.
+To confirm a diagnosis of ear mites, your vet will look for mites through an otoscope, a magnifying glass for the ears.
 They may also swab your cat’s ear to retrieve a sample they can look at under a microscope.
-If the external parasites are found, your vet will diagnose your cat with ear mites and prescribe the necessary medication.
+If the parasites are found, your vet will prescribe the necessary medication.

-The main FDA-approved treatment options for ear mites in cats include topical medications or oral medication.
+FDA-approved treatments for ear mites include topical and oral medications.
 These treatments target both adult ear mites and the eggs.

 Recovery and care

-Nothing kills ear mites in cats instantly.
-It can take up to three weeks after treatment starts for the ear mites to be completely gone, but most cats feel back to normal in about 10 days.
+Remember: Nothing kills ear mites in cats instantly, so be skeptical of any OTC treatments making big promises like that.
+It can take up to three weeks after treatment begins to fully eliminate ear mites, but most cats feel back to normal in about 10 days.
 During this time, your cat’s itchiness and discomfort should subside as the medication takes effect.
 Your vet may want to re-examine your cat to ensure the mites are gone and rule out any possibility of a secondary infestation.

 It’s important to let your veterinarian know if there are any other household pets in your home, to reduce the chances of exposure.